gkunwar/pagy/README.md

 ### Totally Agnostic

 - The `Pagy` class doesn't need to know anything about your models, ORM or storage, so it doesn't add any code to them _(see [why...](https://ddnexus.github.io/pagy/index#stay-away-from-the-models))_
-- It works with all kinds of collections, even pre-paginated, records, Arrays, JSON data... and just whatever you can count _(see [how...](https://ddnexus.github.io/pagy/how-to#paginate-any-collection))_
+- It works with all kinds of collections, even pre-paginated, records, Arrays, JSON data... and just any list, even if you cannot count it _(see [how...](https://ddnexus.github.io/pagy/how-to#paginate-any-collection))_
 - Pagy works with the most popular Rack frameworks (Rails, Sinatra, Padrino, ecc.) out of the box _(see [more...](https://ddnexus.github.io/pagy/how-to#environment-assumptions))_
 - It works also with any possible non-Rack environment by just overriding one or two two-lines methods _(see [more...](https://ddnexus.github.io/pagy/how-to#environment-assumptions))_

 ### Unlike the other gems

 - Pagy is very modular and does not load nor execute unnecessary code in your app _(see [why...](https://ddnexus.github.io/pagy/how-to#global-configuration))_
-- It works with collections/scopes that already used `limit` and `offset` _(see [how...](https://ddnexus.github.io/pagy/how-to#paginate-a-pre-offsetted-and-pre-limited-collection))_
+- It works even with collections/scopes that already used `limit` and `offset` _(see [how...](https://ddnexus.github.io/pagy/how-to#paginate-a-pre-offsetted-and-pre-limited-collection))_
 - It works with helpers or templates _(see [more...](https://ddnexus.github.io/pagy/how-to#using-templates))_
 - It raises real `Pagy::OverflowError` exceptions that you can rescue from _(see [how...](https://ddnexus.github.io/pagy/how-to#handling-pagyoutofrangeerror-exception))_ or use the [overflow extra](http://ddnexus.github.io/pagy/extras/overflow) for a few ready to use common behaviors
 - It does not impose any difficult-to-override logic or output _(see [why...](https://ddnexus.github.io/pagy/index#really-easy-to-customize))_
+- It works also on legacy systems starting from ruby 1.9 and jruby 1.7

 ### Easy to use